 Graduating with high honors from the University of California, Berkeley, where she studied with Michael Senturia, Ms. Krinitsky completed three summers of study with Harold Farberman and various visiting artists at the Conductors' Institute at Hartt School of Music in Connecticut.
 In 1993 she was invited to participate in the American Composer-Conductor Program, designed to allow five conductors and five composers exchange knowledge and expertise.

 Ms. Krinitsky received the 2000-01 JoAnn Falletta Conducting Award.
 Given by The Women's Philharmonic and funded by the Stein Foundation for the Arts and Sciences, the award and accompanying prize money recognize women actively pursuing careers as conductors.
-She has championed the work of numerous emerging and established women composers and has collaborated with international artists including Midori and Chee Yun Kim.
+She has championed the work of numerous emerging and established women composers, serves on the Board of the Women's Philharmonic Advocacy, and has collaborated with international artists including Midori and Chee Yun Kim.

 Ms. Krinitsky's experience playing saxophone and jazz piano has kept her well versed in popular as well as classical music.
 In 1992 she was Musical Director for New Girl in Town, a 1957 Broadway musical presented at the Masquers' Playhouse in Point Richmond.
 In addition to her conducting duties, she has performed nationally as a violinist and is a published music transcriber, arranger and copyist.
 She serves as guest conductor, clinician, and adjudicator at various festivals and competitions.
 She is married to conductor and timpanist Stuart Chafetz.